The Power of Visualization is Fascinating. But it Can Be Elusive too.

 Visualize success.
 In the running example, see yourself crossing the finish line.
 In the business deal example, see yourself returning home with a signed contract or looking at the client transfer on your bank account.
 The practice, performance, the acquisition is complete.

-Visualizing success is crucial because apart from sensory and motor processing areas of the brain, mental imagery also stimulates semantic processing.
+Visualizing success is crucial because apart from the brain’s sensory and motor processing areas, mental imagery also stimulates semantic processing.
 Semantic information correlates with associations like ‘win,’ ‘receive,’ and ‘loose.’

 5. Visualize Persistently